hyphacoop/handbook/member-workers.md

 # Member-workers

-Hypha has seven **member-workers**, or **members**, all of which are founding members, with six currently serving as directors of the board.
+Hypha has seven **member-workers**, or **members**, all of which are founding members, with six currently serving as directors on the board.
 Members are expected to acknowledge the duties of their relationship with Hypha by signing the *Membership Acknowledgement*.

 ## Being a Good Member

-At our [2020 AGM][2020-agm] we began the process of defining what it means to be a good members, we came up with the following preliminary understanding:
+At our [2020 AGM][2020-agm] we began the process of defining what it means to be a good member, we came up with the following initial description:

 In order to be a good member, we commit to:
 - being accountable to others, doing the work we've committed to and coming prepared to our initiatives and meetings